NikKowPHP/social-brain/chapters/chapter-7.md

 #### **I. CORE TRIO: Your Engine for 80% of Interactions**
 *(Your primary mission is to master these three foundational skills.
 They are your daily practice.)*

-*   **The Conductor's Breath (Chapter 1):** Your manual override for an amygdala hijack.
+*   **The Conductor's Breath (Chapter 1):** Your manual override for an amyggdala hijack.
 Use it to regulate your own nervous system before you do anything else.
     *   *Practice:* Double inhale through nose, long exhale through mouth.
 *   **The Empathy Loop (Chapter 8):** Your tool for making others feel seen, heard, and safe.
 Use it to connect before you solve.
     *   *Practice:* Ask "What" or "How" questions, then Playback the underlying emotion.